The Definitive Guide:

 Upsizing: What to do

-If you need closer to full market value, there is no guaranteed solution.
+If you need closer to 100% of your property valuation, there is no guaranteed solution.

 It simply does not exist.